 That is how it happened for the Texas slave population back in 1865.
-President Abraham Lincoln’s Emancipation Proclamation freed slaves across the divided nation on January 1, 1863.
-For reasons that historians still debate, the update didn’t reach Texas until June 19, 30 months later.
+President Lincoln’s Emancipation Proclamation freed slaves across the divided nation on January 1, 1863.
+For reasons that historians still debate, the update did not reach Texas until June 19, 30 months later.

-The newly liberated slaves reacted with joy, celebration and what’s now known as the Scatter.
+The newly liberated slaves reacted with joy, celebration and what is now known as the Scatter.
 They set off to reconnect with freed family members across the South.
 Many migrated to northern states seeking a better life.
 Those who stayed planted new roots as farmers and ranchers.

 The truth is probably a matter of military reality.
 There were too few federal troops in Texas to enforce the Emancipation Act two years before the Civil War’s end.
 Still, when Major General Gordon Granger delivered the word in Galveston, a wave of freed men, women and children could finally claim their rightful place in our nation.

-Their liberated lives didn’t come easy, but they marked June 19 as a special day of reverence, celebration and community.
-Juneteenth festivities spread across the country, and Texas made it an official state holiday in 1980.
+Their liberated lives did not come easy but they marked June 19 as a special day of reverence, celebration and community.
+Juneteenth festivities spread across the country and Texas made it an official state holiday in 1980.
 Today, the count stands at 46 out of 50 states.